hpc2n/gpu-course/hands-ons/4.advanced/1.async/README.md

     hands-on [1.basics/3.memory](../../1.basics/3.memory/).
 You can use your
     own solution if you want.

- 2. Create a CUDA stream using the following functions:
+ 2. Compile and run the program:

     ```
+    $ nvcc -o axpy axpy.cu
+    $ srun ... ./axpy 100E6
+    Runtime was 0.501293 seconds.
+    Residual = 0.000000e+00
+    ```

+ 3. Create a CUDA stream using the following functions:

+    ```
     __host__ cudaError_t cudaStreamCreate ( cudaStream_t* pStream )
     __host__ __device__ cudaError_t cudaStreamDestroy ( cudaStream_t stream )
     ```

- 3. Pin the vectors `x` and `y` to the host memory:
+ 4. Pin the vectors `x` and `y` to the host memory:

     ```
     __host__ cudaError_t cudaHostRegister (